weaveworks/weave/site/operational-guide/concepts.md

 ## Peer Name

-Peers in the weave network are identified by a 48-bit value formatted like an ethernet MAC address e.g. `01:23:45:67:89:ab`.
-This 'peer name' is used for various purposes:
+Peers on the Weave network are identified by a 48-bit value formatted like an ethernet MAC address, for example, `01:23:45:67:89:ab`.
+The 'peer name' is used for various purposes:

 * Routing of packets between containers on the overlay network
 * Recording the origin peer of DNS entries
 * Recording ownership of IP address ranges

-Whilst it is desirable for the peer name to remain stable across restarts, it is essential that it is unique - if two or more peers share the same name chaos will ensue, including but not limited to double allocation of addresses and inability to route packets on the overlay network.
-Consequently when the router is launched on a host it derives its peer name in order of preference:
+While it is desirable for the peer name to remain stable across restarts, it is essential that it is unique.
+If two or more peers share the same name chaos will ensue, which includes but is not limited to double allocation of addresses and the inability to route packets on the overlay network.

+When the router is launched on a host, it derives its peer name in order of preference:

-* From the command line; user is responsible for uniqueness and stability
+* From the command line, where the user is responsible for uniqueness and stability
 * From the BIOS product UUID, which is generally stable across restarts and unique across different physical hardware and certain